FI-modules and stability for representations of symmetric groups: Applications: Coinvariant algebras and rank varieties

 The ring $G(R_n/k)$ carries an action of $S_n \times S_{n+1}$, the first factor coming from the action of $S_n$ on $R_n$ by field automorphisms, the second factor coming from the Galois automorphisms.
 Bhargava--Satriano compute the decomposition of $G(R_n/\Q)$ as a representation of the Galois group $S_{n+1}$, and use this to show that $\dim G(R_n/\Q) > (n+1)!$ for $n\geq 3$.
 The decomposition of $G(R_n/\Q)$ as an $S_n \times S_{n+1}$-representation is unknown.

 \begin{proposition} Assume that $k$ is a field of characteristic~0.
-There is a graded co-FI-algebra $BS$ of finite type satisfying $BS_n\simeq G(R_n/k)$ as graded $S_n$-representations, where the $S_n$ action is given by the diagonal action of $S_n \subset S_n\times S_{n+1}$. \end{proposition}
+There is a graded co-FI-algebra $BS$ of finite type satisfying $BS_n\simeq G(R_n/k)$ as graded $S_n$-representations, where the $S_n$-action on $G(R_n/k)$ is via the diagonal subgroup $S_n \subset S_n\times S_{n+1}$.
+In particular, the $S_n$-representations $G(R_n/k)^i$ are uniformly representation stable. \end{proposition} \begin{proof} The Galois closure $G(R_n/k)$ is defined as the quotient of $R_n^{\otimes n+1}$ by certain relations, and Bhargava--Satriano show \cite[\S11.2]{BS} in this case that the ideal $J_n$ of relations in $R_n^{\otimes n+1}$ is generated by the elements:

-\begin{proof} The ring $R_n$ can be thought of as a graded co-FI-algebra $R$ of finite type, supported in grades $0$ and $1$; specifically, we have $R^0=M(0)$ and $R^1=M(1)$.
-Of course $R_n$ is also an $\FIsharp$-algebra; however, we will see shortly that only the co-FI-algebra structure will descend to $G(R_n/k)$.